jonndoe/django-comments-xtd-sockpuppet/README.md

 Webpack is configured to build static only.
 Django takes this static from `static` dir and servers it itself.
 `/assets/app.js` is Webpack entrypoint.

+### Notes about django-sockpuppet:

+ - Whatever django template you trigger any server-reflex's method from,  this method will try to invoke the view, which corresponds to that template.
+   For example: You have showpostsReflex#render, and you have showpostsView for this reflex method.
+Also you have template showposts.html.
+If you make a link to trigger this showpostsReflex#render method from inside a showposts.html template, it will happily work.
+But if you want to trigger that showpostsReflex#render method from lets say home.html, it will fail, and will try to invoke another view, which is associated with home.html.

 ### README.md filling up is in progress......